-License Centers will be closing at 12:00pm on Monday, December 24th and will be closed Tuesday, December 25th in observance of Christmas.
-Please expect higher than average wait times on Friday, December 23rd and Wednesday, December 26th.
-Thank you.
+License Centers will be closed on Monday, February 18th in observance of Presidents’ Day.
+Please expect higher than average wait times on Friday, February 15th and Tuesday, February 19th.
+Thank you for your patience.

 If your driver's license is expired or expiring soon, you can renew your Minnesota Driver's License in person at any of our five Anoka County License Centers.

 If your Minnesota driver's license has been expired for more than one year from the expiration date, you will be required to retake the knowledge test at a DVS exam office.
 Here you can find exam office locations and select knowledge test from the transaction type dropdown.

 When Can I Renew my Driver's License?